Equity Release Pitfalls

 Let’s unpack each of these pitfalls, so you know exactly how to avoid them.

-A lifetime mortgage is the most popular equity release product2, and compound interest is one of its biggest pitfalls.
+A lifetime mortgage is the most popular type of equity release product.2

-A lifetime mortgage allows homeowners to access their home equity as one large sum or in smaller parts (known as drawdown) when needed.
+A lifetime mortgage allows homeowners to access their home equity as one large sum or in smaller instalments (known as drawdown) when needed.

-Providers lend homeowners money at a fixed interest rate that compounds throughout the life of the loan.
+Providers lend homeowners money at a fixed interest rate, and interest then accrues and compounds throughout the life of the loan.

-Compound interest’s usually described as interest charged on interest.
+Compound interest is usually described as ‘interest charged on interest’.

-As a result, you’ll be charged interest on both your principal loan and any accrued interest.
+This means that when taking out a lifetime mortgage, you’ll be charged interest on both your principal loan and any accrued interest.

 So, although your interest rate stays the same for your loan term, the actual interest amount grows with every payment.